Stamp Duty Calculator

 Key Takeaways

-• SDLT receipts hit record £13.9 billion in FY 2024-25, up 20% from £11.6bn in 2023-24, driven by pre-April 2025 deadline rush
+• SDLT receipts hit record £13.9 billion in FY 2024-25, up 20% from £11.6bn in 2023-24

-• Calendar year 2025 (Jan-Nov) saw £13.7bn collected, running 19% ahead of same period in 2024
+• Calendar year 2025 (Jan-Nov) saw £13.7bn of SDLT collected, running 19% ahead of the same period in 2024

-• Treasury forecasts 2025-26 receipts will stabilize at £12-13bn range, slight decline from 2024-25 peak but above 2023-24 baseline
+• OBR forecasts 2025-26 receipts will moderate to £12-13bn as the pre-deadline rush effect unwinds, but stay above the 2023-24 baseline

 Record-Breaking Stamp Duty Revenue

-Stamp Duty Land Tax (SDLT) receipts reached a record £13.9 billion in financial year 2024-25, marking a dramatic 20% increase from £11.6 billion collected in 2023-24.
-The figures, published by HMRC in their annual UK Stamp Tax Statistics release, reveal the significant impact of the April 2025 threshold changes on buyer behavior.
-Calculate your SDLT liability using our stamp duty calculator.
+Stamp Duty Land Tax (SDLT) receipts reached a record £13.9 billion in financial year 2024-25, marking a 20% increase from £11.6 billion collected in 2023-24.
+The figures, published by HMRC in their annual UK Stamp Tax Statistics release, make 2024-25 the second-highest annual SDLT figure on record — surpassed only by the £15.2 billion collected in 2022-23.
+This article focuses on the revenue side: rates, four-nation split, OBR forecasts, and SDLT's place in the UK tax base.
+For the buyer-behaviour and transaction-volume side of the same story, see our April 2025: One Year On retrospective.

-• • Total receipts: £13.9 billion (+20% year-on-year)
+• • Total SDLT receipts: £13.9 billion (+20% YoY)

-• • Average receipt per transaction: ~£13,238
+• • Average receipt per residential transaction: ~£13,238

 Year-by-Year Receipts Comparison